 Antarctic species of penguins can move quickly on ice by tobogganing on their bellies using their flippers and feet to help propel them along.

 Chinstrap penguins may be the most numerous penguin, with a population estimated at 12–13 million.

 The most vulnerable penguin is the yellow-eyed penguin, which inhabits the coasts and offshore islands of southeast New Zealand.
 The yellow-eyed penguin population is estimated at less than 7,000.

 For more in-depth information, explore the Penguin InfoBook.

 The Antarctic Treaty legally protects all Antarctic penguins.
 Penguins are vulnerable to habitat destruction, overfishing of primary food sources, ecological disasters such as oil spills, and human encroachment into nesting areas.

-Collectively, SeaWorld Adventure Parks have maintained nine species of penguins, all of which have successfully reproduced.
+Collectively, SeaWorld parks have maintained nine species of penguins, all of which have successfully reproduced.
 SeaWorld, San Diego has hatched over 500 penguins.
 This is the only place outside of Antarctica that emperor penguins have successfully reproduced.
-To date 20 emperor penguins have hatched and been raised at SeaWorld, San Diego.
-In addition, the Humboldt penguins at SeaWorld are part of the species survival program (SSP) of the American Zoo and Aquarium Association in an attempt to ensure the survival of this endangered species.
+In addition, the Humboldt penguins at SeaWorld are part of the species survival program (SSP) of the Zoo and Aquarium Association in an attempt to ensure the survival of this endangered species.